 2) Material & MERV Rating

-As a basic example, these are some typical MERV ratings and how they correspond to efficiencies.
+To explain MERV ratings more impactfully, these are some typical MERV ratings and how they relate to efficiencies.
 This is only a guide, so be sure to read the filter manufacturers’ information when buying specific filters.

 Rating Average Filtration Efficiency